Tom de Blok: Pericos de Puebla

-On 27 June 2021, de Blok signed with the Pericos de Puebla of the Mexican League.
+On 27 June 2021, de Blok signed with the Pericos de Puebla of the Mexican Baseball League.
 He made just one start before he was released on 8 July.
-He suffered an arm injury after his one game with Puebla.
+He suffered another elbow injury after his one game with Puebla, having surgery after returning to Amsterdam.
 He did not pitch in 2022 due to his injury.

 Neptunus

-On 1 October 2022, de Blok signed with Hoofdklasse club Neptunus in Rotterdam.
+On 1 October 2022, de Blok signed Neptunus of the Hoofdklasse.
 In 2023, he resumed his effectiveness in the Dutch league, with a 7–0 record, a 1.59 ERA, and 89 strikeouts in 14 starts.
-De Blok threw a two-hit shutout on 25 April 2023.
-He equalled his performance in 2024, going 7–1 with a 1.33 ERA and 74 strikeouts in 13 starts.
-De Blok won two games in the Holland Series as Neptunus swept one of his former teams, HCAW.
+He threw a two-hit shutout on 25 April 2023.
+He matched his performance in 2024, going 7–1 with a 1.33 ERA and 74 strikeouts in 13 starts. de Blok won two games in the Holland Series as Neptunus swept one of his former teams, HCAW.
+He was one of the league's best pitchers again in 2025.
+After suffering another broken elbow in the 2025 European Baseball Championship, de Blok was unable to pitch but appeared as a batter for Neptunus in the 2026 regular season finale, striking out.
+He announced his retirement following the game.

 International career

-de Blok was a member of the Netherlands national baseball team in the 2017 World Baseball Classic and the 2023 World Baseball Classic.
-His performance in the 2017 tournament led him to signing with the Detroit Tigers after the tournament.
+de Blok was a member of the Netherlands national team in the 2017 World Baseball Classic (WBC) and the 2023 WBC.
+He threw two scoreless innings in the 2017 tournament, which led him to signing with the Detroit Tigers.
+In the 2023 WBC, he made one start, allowing one run in three innings against Cuba.

-He played for the Netherlands in other tournaments, including the 2016 European Baseball Championship, the Africa/Europe 2020 Olympic Qualification tournament, and the 2024 WBSC Premier12.
+de Blok played for the Netherlands in other tournaments, including the 2016, 2019, and 2023 European Baseball Championships, Africa/Europe 2020 Olympic Qualification tournament, and 2024 WBSC Premier12.
+He suffered an arm injury in the first inning of the 2025 European championship semifinal game against Spain.
+That short start was his 26th and final international game, as he retired due to injury in 2026.